Intimate monthly seminars with Alice Kavounas in Penzance

-Monthly seminar groups with Alice Kavounas in Penzance, featuring close reading, in-depth discussion and feedback on your poems-in-progress, as well as conversation around contemporary poetry and guidance on your next steps as a poet.
-With a maximum of six students in each group, these seminars provide an intimate setting and generate supportive and critical friendships, helping you to become part of your local poetry community.
+Monthly seminar groups with Alice Kavounas in Penzance, featuring close reading, in-depth discussion and feedback on your poems-in-progress, as well guidance on your next steps as a poet and conversation around contemporary poetry.
+With a maximum of six students, these seminars provide an intimate setting and generate supportive and critical friendships, helping you to become part of your local poetry community.

 More information about how all our seminars work can be found on the Seminars Course Page.